LozanoMatheus/etcd_with_unhealth_check/README.md

 docker run --rm -d -e 'MY_DISCOVERY_TOKEN=https://discovery.etcd.io/<YOUR_DISCOVERY_TOKE>' etcd_with_unhealth_check
 ```

-> If you don't pass the var `MY_DISCOVERY_TOKEN`, each node will be a single node/cluster.
+> Note: If you don't pass the var `MY_DISCOVERY_TOKEN`, each node will be a single node/cluster.